Warnakala/blender-studio-tools/scripts-blender/addons/blender_kitsu/README.md

 ![image info](/media/addons/blender_kitsu/sqe_multi_edit_advanced.jpg)

-You can adjust the number of counter digits, the incrementation size and also the `Pattern` it will use to generate the shot name. <br/>
+You can adjust the number of counter digits, the increment size and also the `Pattern` it will use to generate the shot name. <br/>
 >**Pattern**: supports 3 wildcards. `<Sequence>`, `<Counter>`, `<Project>` that can be used multiple times in any order. <br/>
-**Custom Sequence Variable**: specify a custom string that should be used in the `<Sequence>` wildcard instaed of the sequence name. <br/>
+**Custom Sequence Variable**: specify a custom string that should be used in the `<Sequence>` wildcard instead of the sequence name. <br/>
-**Custom Project Variable**: specify a custom string that should be used in the `<Project>` wildcard instaed of the project name. <br/>
+**Custom Project Variable**: specify a custom string that should be used in the `<Project>` wildcard instead of the project name. <br/>

 ##### General Sequence Editor Tools
 In the general tab you can find some tools that don't directly relate to Kitsu but are useful for editing.